khaaliswooden-max/sparrows/README.md

 ---

-*"Aim with memory; fire with mercy."* — Anya Delgado
+*"Aim with memory; fire with mercy."* — Anya Delgado*"Aim with memory; fire with mercy."* — Anya Delgado